dart-lang/site-www/src/tools/pub/security-advisories.md

 ### Ignoring security advisories
-If a security advisory is not relevant for your package, you can choose to add the advisory to the list of `ignored_advisories` in the `pubspec.yaml` of your package in order to suppress the warning in the output.
+If a security advisory is not relevant for your package, you can suppress the warning by adding the advisory to the list of `ignored_advisories` in the `pubspec.yaml` of your package.
 For example:

 ```
 name: myapp